 When local residents shop at small businesses within their communities, their tax dollars stay within the local economy, helping to improve their community as a result.
-Likewise, local small businesses tend to buy locally as well, pumping more of their profits back into the community than their chain store counterparts.
+Likewise, local small businesses tend to buy locally as well, pumping more of their profits back into the community than their chain store counterparts, helping with economic development.

 6. Local Jobs

 Small businesses are job creators, and most of those jobs are local jobs.
 Rather than having to commute to another city, employees work closer to home.
-Not only does this reduce traffic congestion, supporting local businesses also supports your fellow community members who work at them.
+Supporting local businesses also helps your fellow community members who work at them.
 When a community has a vibrant commercial center, it also creates ample opportunities for these workers to shop at other local small businesses.
 They grab lunch or dinner from local restaurants, run errands on their break, and grab drinks from local bars.
 This keeps money local and further creates a tight-knit community vibe.

 Small businesses are the product of the business owner’s entrepreneurial spirit.
 By starting a small business, the business owner is taking charge of his or her future.
 Entrepreneurship fuels America’s economic innovation and prosperity and serves as a key means for families to move out of low-wage jobs and into the middle class.

 8. Innovation and Competition

 Small businesses, like any business, need to stand out from the crowd in order to survive.
 They must serve a legitimate need in the community and do it better than their competitors.
 Having multiple small businesses all striving to be unique, innovative, and better can result in a healthy marketplace and well-served consumers.